Home

 Method 1: Use nested IF logic when the number of age groups is small.

 This method checks the age step by step.
-First it tests for minor, and only if that fails does it move on to the next condition.
+First it tests for minor, and only if that fails does it move on to the next condition, which makes the cutoff order part of the formula.

 =IF(B2<18,"Minor",IF(B2<65,"Adult","Senior"))